Why I’m spending winter in Slovakia?

 1. Family issues

 When talking of my family, there’s a few different things I need to mention in this article.
 Family has been 1 of my main 2 reasons to spend winter in Slovakia.
 My grandpa was sick for a few weeks and he was in hospital, so I would not feel ok leaving my home town when he was not fine.
-Four of my close family members already died when I was abroad (brother, uncle, grandpa, grandma) and trust me, it’s not a good feeling at all not to be able to say the last goodbye to them.
-I did not want to feel guilty and selfish leaving on yet another trip.
-Thankfully, grandpa is way better now and I really hope he will be here with us for another 20 years at least as I want him to meet my kids.
-But I don’t even have a boyfriend yet as of now, so it will take a few years to have kids, I guess 🙂
+Four of my close family members already died when I was abroad (brother, uncle, other grandpa and grandma) and trust me, it’s not a good feeling at all not to be able to say the last goodbye to them.
+I did not want to feel guilty and selfish leaving on yet another trip. *Update, I did a right thing staying at home for a few months as my grandpa unfortunately passed away in the end of July so I was glad I spent some time with him until then.

 Another family thing… My dad wanted to travel around Asia for 2 months to escape winter.
 Initially, I was planning on going with him (remember our trips together in India, Thailand and Malaysia?).
 But then I’d be too stressed (read below my point number 2) so in the end I decided not to go and stay in my home town Snina.
 That way I could take care of dad’s house and his pets together with my mum.
 Athough my parents are divorced, they have a normal friendly relationship now but I still did not want my mum to spend so much time taking care of dad’s things and wanted to help her.
 Today my dad has just got back from his 2-month solo Asian trip so now I can make it public.
 Until now it was better not to talk about it to keep dad’s house safe.